GTA Trilogy’s mobile port has been delayed – and that’s a good thing

 The anthology title, which collects remastered versions of GTA 3, Vice City, and San Andreas in a single bundle, was originally released late last year.
 It dropped on PS5, Xbox Series X|S, Nintendo Switch, as well as last-gen consoles.
 Rockstar announced it'd be coming to iOS and Android devices in the first half of 2022.

-But a new financial document now lists the game as scheduled to launch during the 2023 fiscal year, delaying its release to as late as April 2023.
+But a new financial document now lists the game as scheduled to launch during the 2023 fiscal year, delaying its release to as late as April 2023 (thanks, VGC).
 Rockstar needs to launch the game next month to hit its original launch window.
 Given that we’ve seen no pre-release marketing material over the last couple of weeks, we don’t expect that’s going to happen.

 A welcome delay